javers/brainCode2017/README.md

 ## Intro

-Amazon DynamoDB is the NoSQL database with the ColumnFamily data model.
+**Amazon DynamoDB** is a NoSQL database with a ColumnFamily data model, similar to Cassandra.

-//TODO
+**JaVers** is an open source Java library for domain objects auditing.

-JaVers is the open source Java library for auditing changes in domain objects.
+JaVers captures snapshots of domain objects (Entities) and persists them in a dedicated storage, called JaversRepository.
-//TODO
+Having some snapshots saved in a JaversRepository, it's easy to browse objects' history. and check how they looked like in the past.
+See [examples](http://javers.org/documentation/repository-examples/).

 ## Getting Started